jwworth/jakeworth/content/blog/code-club-rails-console.md

 date: '2014-08-19T13:25:52-05:00'
 ---

-Another week, another showdown in the <a href='http://worth-chicago.co/code-club/'>Code Club</a>.
+Another week, another showdown in the Code Club.

 Still being challenged by the one-hundred line requirement.
 We keep it (generally) because it seems like a reasonable goal for an hour of time.